Hypick122/BetterShotgun/README.md

   - Rarity (default = -1)
     - Rarity of shotgun spawn on moons (higher = more often)
   - MisfireOff (default = true, vanilla = false)
-    - Disables cutoff
+    - Disables misfire
-  - InfinityAmmo (default = false)
+  - InfiniteAmmo (default = false)
     - Endless ammo
   - ShowAmmoCount (default = true)
     - The number of cartridges in the shotgun will be displayed at the top right